davidneedsmorecoffee/pandas-challenge/README.md

 Pandas was used to examine and aggregate the data.
 Different trends in school and student performance were identified as the result of this analysis.

 From the data, the following summaries were generated.
+See the `PyCitySchools_DL_clean.ipynb` file in the Code folder for complete output and interpretation.

 ### District Summary